Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 - How to **analyze time series data** using native Snowflake time series functions
 - How to **create custom time series functions** and procedure in Snowflake
 - How to **deploy a Streamlit application using Snowflake CLI** to enable end users to run time series analytics

-### Feedback

-Thank you for participating in the **Getting Started with Time Series Analytics for IoT in Snowflake** hands on lab!

-**We would greatly appreciate your feedback in our [Time series analytics survey](https://docs.google.com/forms/d/e/1FAIpQLSft8rz7OslJoZ4JZIUWMcNjdD45FwKZH5BGNRGY1n5kNIu1dg/viewform)**.

 ### Additional Resources